SMART Recommendation in Investigation

 E = Engage and Embed S = Share and Sustain T = Test and Trend

-These six further steps are hugely important.
+These six further steps to SMART recommendations are hugely important.
 Without them, the investigation and report are worthless.

 Those who read the report have to act on it.
 They must feel the need to engage and be persuaded that the actions are worth taking.
 They must then share their knowledge within the company in such a way that they can be sure it will be digested, learned from and acted upon.